 If the first person you speak with refuses to waive the fees, don’t give up.
 Ask to speak to a manager.
 If that doesn’t work, call again another day.
 Persistence can result in a successful overdraft fee refund.

-Use an App That Helps with Getting a Refund
+Use an App That Helps to Refund Overdraft Fees

 The digital age brings many tools to simplify personal finance management.
 Several mobile banking apps not only assist you in tracking your spending and balances, but can also negotiate overdraft fees with financial institutions on your behalf.